Like most other components of your construction, consider the materials and design of your deck before you start.

 Composite Deck - Mt Colah

-This project uses an aluminum framing system to help with rot and termites due to its close proximity to the surface.
+This project uses an aluminium framing system to help with rot and termites due to its close proximity to the surface.
 The decking boards are locked in from the side with no visible screw points above.

 Wahroonga